Joseon: Six martyred ministers

-After King Sejong's death, his son Munjong continued his father's legacy but soon died of illness in 1452, just two years after coronation.
+After King Sejong's death, his son Munjong continued his father's legacy but soon died of illness in 1452, just two years after his coronation.
 He was succeeded by his twelve-year-old son, Danjong.
-In addition to two regents, Princess Gyeonghye also served as Danjong's guardian and, along with the general Kim Jong-seo, attempted to strengthen royal authority.
-Danjong's uncle, Grand Prince Suyang, gained control of the government and eventually deposed his nephew to become the seventh king of Joseon himself in 1455.
+In addition to two regents, Princess Gyeonghye also served as Danjong's guardian and, along with general Kim Chongsŏ, attempted to strengthen royal authority.
+Danjong's uncle, Grand Prince Suyang, gained control of the government and eventually deposed his nephew to become the seventh king of Joseon himself in 1455, taking the name Sejo.
 After six ministers loyal to Danjong attempted to assassinate Sejo to return Danjong to the throne, Sejo executed the six ministers and also killed Danjong in his place of exile.

 King Sejo enabled the government to determine exact population numbers and to mobilize troops effectively.
 He also revised the land ordinance to improve the national economy and encouraged the publication of books.
-Most importantly, he compiled the Grand Code for State Administration, which became the cornerstone of dynastic administration and provided the first form of constitutional law in a written form in Korea.
+Most importantly, he compiled the Grand Code for State Administration, which became the cornerstone of dynastic administration and provided the first form of constitutional law in written form in Korea.

 Sejo undermined much of the foundation of many existing systems, including the Jiphyeonjeon which his predecessors, Sejong and Munjong, had carefully laid down.
 He cut down on everything he deemed unworthy and caused countless complications in the long run.
-Many of these adjustments were done for his own power, not regarding the consequences and problems that would occur.
-The favoritism he showed toward the ministers who aided him in taking the throne led to increased corruption in the higher echelon of the political field.
+Many of these adjustments were made for his own power, not regarding the consequences and problems that would occur.
+The favoritism he showed toward the ministers who aided him in taking the throne led to increased corruption in the higher echelons of the political field.